DivyaGuntu/MobileDataCollection/README.md

 # MobileDataCollection

-Developed an Android application to collect the user - mobile interactions (Download BehaviorBasedModelingSystem.mp4 to see the demo)
+Developed an Android application to collect the user - mobile interactions (Download BehaviorBasedModelingSystem.mp4 to see the demo of the system)